ethereum/populus/docs/dev_cycle.part-01.rst

 is an excellent tool for development: it runs on your machine, does not take the time to sync the real blockchain, does not costs real gas and fast to respond.
 Yet the local chain works with the same Ethereum protocol.
 If a contract runs on the local chain, it should run on mainnet as well.
-See :ref:`runing_local_blockchain` .

 .. note::
     If you are familiar to web development, then running a local blockchain is